Staff

 Staff exists to test a specific hypothesis: that the primary failure mode of operational AI is not intelligence but drift — and that AI makes this visible faster than any previous technology.

 What takes years in traditional organizations becomes visible in weeks when autonomous systems operate at scale.
 Agents accumulate assumptions.
 Parallel logic emerges without coordination.
 Temporary fixes become permanent dependencies.
 Context drifts from intent.
+False confidence moves through workflows without challenge.
 Governance erodes from enforcement to suggestion.
 The patterns are identical to organizational decay — they just move faster.

 Each layer in the architecture exists because its absence produced an observable category of failure: an agent approving actions outside its authority, a workflow losing context between sessions, a governance policy that existed in documentation but not in runtime, a correction that was made once but never formalized into institutional knowledge.
 Staff was built iteratively as a structural proof — every architectural decision traces to a specific failure mode that could not be resolved by making models smarter.

 Autonomy without visibility creates operational liability.
-An AI system managing customer communications, processing approvals, or coordinating external actions becomes ungovernable the moment operators lose the ability to understand what the system is doing and why.
+An AI system managing customer communications, processing approvals, or coordinating external actions becomes ungovernable the moment operators lose the ability to understand what the system is doing, why it is doing it, and how confident it is.

-Every decision is traceable to its authority, context, and reasoning
+Every decision is traceable to its authority, context, confidence, and reasoning

 Operators can intervene and steer execution without disrupting operations